 Donate Strengthen families with your gift

 If you choose to make your donation recurring, your gift should ship between 1-2 business days and your donation will be debited from your account at that time.
-Your gift is a sacred trust.
+I authorize Focus on the Family to initiate a single or recurring Electronic Fund Transfer debit to my account in the amount stated above today or the next business date thereafter and if recurring for the frequency indicated above on the same business date thereafter.

 Start the conversation, or Read more at Family.org.